finlayslorach/finlayslorach.github.io/_posts/2023-01-04-high_throughput_image_analysis.md

 In this experiment the aim is to extract morpological information from single cells.
 Each cell will be used as an input into the deep learning model.
 This requires segmentation of the cells using the CellMask green stain in order to isolate each individual cell and create single cell cropped images for every field of view per condition.

 Cell segmentation can be performed using arbitary pixel threshold methods (e.g. otsu) or machine learning.
 [Cellpose](https://www.nature.com/articles/s41592-020-01018-x) worked well for this dataset and the paper shows its applicability across a variety of cell types.
 The algorithm is based on a neural net trained to predict pixel values belonging to cells and their spatial gradients.
-The latter uses a heat diffusion model, where the spatial gradients radiating from the centre of the cell are predicted.
+The latter uses a heat diffusion model, where predicts the spatial gradients radiating from the centre of a cell.
 All the pixels that flow to this centre are classified as being from the same cell.

 Cellpose can be run from a GUI [cell pose GUI](https://cellpose.readthedocs.io/en/latest/gui.html), but given that we have a large dataset we will run it from the command line using bash scripting.
 We will use the cellmask channel to segment the cell.
 The output of cellpose is a series of unique pixel values (termed cell masks) corresponding to each cell in the segmented images (i.e. each cell is a different grayscale pixel value).
 We can use this mapping to isolate individual cells and extract features such as the cell count and even more specific statistics such as cell size, roundness and eccentricity.
 The cells touching the border of the image are excluded because they would skew the overall statistics.